Bairat Temple: Minor Rock Edict of Ashoka

 A Minor Rock Edict of Ashoka (the unique Minor Rock Edict No.3) was found in close proximity to the Temple: the Bairat-Calcutta Edict, also called the Bhabru Edict, from the name of a nearby village.
 Dating to circa 250 BCE, the edict was found just in front of the remains of the Bairat Temple, on the lower platform located between the temple and the cannon-shaped large rock, by Major Burt in 1840 (27.417124°N 76.162569°E).
 The presence of this inscription, its date and its Buddhist content, help date the temple with a high level of certainty, as well as confirm its Buddhist affiliation.

 The Edict, relocated since the 19th century to the Asiatic Society of Bengal in Calcutta (hence the name "Calcutta-Bairat Edict)", is the only one of its kind, describing Buddhist scriptures recommended by Ashoka for study.
 It reads:

 This edict was the basis for the efforts at deciphering Brahmi, led by James Prinsep in 1837.
 A commemorative plaque is visible at the Asiatic Society.

+The inscription of Asoka found from this region addresses the Buddhist monks.
+There must have been a considerable presence of the Buddhist monks in Bairat.
+But the centre must have declined in later period and a change in situation is recorded in the travelogue of Hieun-tsang who wrote that the popularity of Buddhism in Bairat was not what he had imagined it to be.